Naomi (wrestler)

 Trinity LaShawn Fatu (née McCray; born November 30, 1987) is an American professional wrestler, dancer and actress.
 As of January 2024, she is signed to WWE, where she performs on the Raw brand under the ring name Naomi.

-In August 2009, Fatu signed with WWE.
+In August 2009, McCray signed with WWE.
 She was assigned to its former developmental territory, Florida Championship Wrestling (FCW), where she was the inaugural FCW Divas Champion.
 In August 2010, she competed in the all-female third season of NXT, where she finished in second place.
 She then made her main roster debut alongside Cameron as The Funkadactyls in January 2012.
 From 2014 to 2015, she was an on-screen manager for The Usos (Jey Uso and Jimmy Uso).
 As a solo competitor, Naomi held the WWE (SmackDown) Women's World Championship three times.
 With Sasha Banks, she obtained the WWE Women's Tag Team Championship in 2022.
 A month later, Naomi and Banks received indefinite suspensions from WWE after the two walked out due to a creative dispute.
 In 2023, Fatu stated she had departed the company and later performed as part of Total Nonstop Action (TNA) Wrestling, where she became TNA Knockouts World Champion.
 She returned to WWE in January 2024 at the Royal Rumble event.

 Outside of wrestling, Naomi danced for the basketball team the Orlando Magic as well as rapper Flo Rida.
 She appeared as one of the main cast members of WWE's reality television series Total Divas from 2013 to 2019 and acted in the 2017 film The Marine 5: Battleground.

 Early life

 Trinity LaShawn McCray was born in Sanford, Florida.
 She graduated from Oviedo High School.
 Before starting a career in wrestling, she was one of the dancers for the basketball team the Orlando Magic.
 She also performed as a background dancer for rapper Flo Rida.
-Her father, Shawn McCray, is a guitarist who played Fatu’ theme music during her entrance at SummerSlam 2025.
+Her father, Shawn McCray, is a musician who performed Fatu's entrance music at SummerSlam 2025.